karlfloersch/optimism-spec/README.md

   * Be careful with where the submitted state actually lives, that's the thing to not lose
   * OVM_CanonicalTransactionChain and OVM_StateCommitmentChain are accessors?
   * I also see three OVM_ChainStorageContainer, this is the actual state?
 Is it all of it?
-    * Is there an OVM state explorer which can query and parse this container contracts?
+    * Is there an OVM state explorer which can query and parse these container contracts?
-* L2 OS contracts come from a special genesis contract on L1 (remove state-dump.latest.json, at least please rename it)
+* L2 OS contracts come from a special genesis contract on L1 (remove state-dump.latest.json)
-* The L2 contracts can be upgraded using transactions from L1, and this keeps them in time order
+* The L2 contracts can be upgraded using transactions from L1, and this keeps them in time order.
+This will be key to preventing regenesis.